Does a Burnt Vape Still Have Nicotine? Here's What You Should Know

 The burnt taste is your warning sign.
 Listen to it.
 Swap the coil, replace the pod, or grab a fresh disposable.
 Your lungs will thank you.

 At Velvet Cloud, we’re committed to offering a safer, more enjoyable vape experience—without the burnt hits, mystery ingredients, or harsh surprises.
 Our e-liquids are handcrafted in small batches, made with care, and optimized for performance.
+And if you are trying to cut down or quit nicotine, this is a sensitive area where a healthcare provider can point you to the right support.

 Because vaping should feel good, start to finish.